mkumar73/mkumar73/README.md

 -->

 - 👨🏻‍💻 I am Manish Kumar, working as a Research Scientist at BASF.
-- 🔭 Interest: application of Reinforcement Learning and MLOps
+- 🔭 Interest: application of Reinforcement Learning and buldling seemless MLOps pipelines.
 - Hobbies: 📷 Photography, follow Formula 1 🏎